DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 ## Step 7: apply for your first teaching job

 When you have qualified teacher status, you will be able to apply for paid teaching jobs in all schools in England.
+Depending on your immigration status, you may also need to apply for a visa allowing you to work in the UK.

 [How to apply for your first teaching job](to come).